Death (and Life) Cafe: an opportunity to discuss our inevitable mortality

 What happens as we are dying?
 What could the final months, weeks, and days of life look like for the person who is dying?
 And the people who love them?

-Architecture of Death explores the physical aspect of dying, as well as the unseen felt experiences that can occur, such as: the changing roles within a family, the potential to heal old wounds, deathbed visions or dreams, messages to loved ones from the dying or recently passed, and a host of other phenomena.
+Architecture of Death explores the physical aspect of dying, as well as the unseen felt experiences that can occur, such as: the changing roles with in a family, the potential to heal old wounds, death bed visions or dreams, messages to loved ones from the dying or recently passed, and a host of other phenomenon.

 .